dktapps/lighting-algorithm-spec/README.md

 #### Requirements
 - Pass 0 must have been completed.

-### Pass 2: Propagate light from adjacent Pass1 chunks into the current chunk
+### Pass 2: Propagate light across chunk borders
-This pass involves propagating light across chunk borders from adjacent chunks into the current one.

-This pass is only necessary if any adjacent chunk has a bordering light level of at least 2.
+For this pass, we take square groups of 4 chunks, and propagate light across their shared borders.
+No chunk is special; all 4 chunks in each group are treated the same way.

+Each chunk belongs to 4 groups of 4 chunks:

+- one where it is the top-left chunk
+- one where it is the top-right chunk
+- one where it is the bottom-left chunk
+- one where it is the bottom-right chunk

+Once a chunk has been involved in a pass 2 calculation in all of these positions, it is then fully light-populated.

+#### Why not groups of 9?
+Groups of 4, while harder to explain, are significantly more parallel-friendly, easier to code, and in the case of PocketMine-MP, require significantly fewer chunk copies (4 instead of 9), due to the fact that a pass2 using groups of 4 only needs to lock a chunk 4 times.

 #### Example
-- A torch placed on or near a chunk border
+- A torch is placed in chunk (0,0) at x=14,z=14

-#### Requirements
-- Pass 1 must have been completed for the current chunk.
+- A tunnel crosses into chunk (0,1), turns right, crosses into chunk (1,1), then upwards, and crosses into chunk (1,0).
-- All of the 4 directly adjacent chunks must be available.
+- The light from the torch must be propagated to all three chunks.
-- Pass 1 must have been completed for each of the directly adjacent 4 chunks.

-### Pass 3: Propagate light from adjacent Pass2 into the current chunk
-This pass propagates light originating from the current chunk back into the current chunk.
-This is necessary to fill light in U-shaped structures (for example tunnels) where light originating from one side of the U needs to make it to the other side.

-#### Example
-- A torch placed in a U-shaped tunnel that sits across a chunk border

-#### Requirements
-- Pass 2 must have been completed for the current chunk.
-- Pass 2 must have been completed for each of the directly adjacent 4 chunks.
+#### Requirements for each part of the pass
+- All chunks involved must be available.
+- All chunks involved must have had pass 1 completed.

 ## Notes
 - Block and sky light are independent and can be calculated in parallel.
 - If pass 1 did nothing for any of the 4 adjacent chunks, pass 2 can be skipped for the current chunk, since it guarantees that none of the adjacent chunks have any border light that can be received by the current chunk.
-- If pass 2 did nothing for any of the 4 adjacent chunks, pass 3 can be skipped for the current chunk, since it guarantees that we didn't send any light across the border to the adjacent chunks.
-- It's possible to record whether light reached chunk borders during pass 1, to allow adjacent chunks to quickly decide whether they want to do pass 2 or not.
+- It's possible to record whether light reached chunk borders during pass 1, to allow adjacent chunks to quickly decide whether they want to do pass 2 with that chunk or not.
 - Pass 0 and 1 can be embarassingly parallel, since they only require a single chunk to execute.